NguyenTanYen/lap_trinh_web_ex4/database-setup.md

 ## Alternative: Use MySQL Workbench
 1. Open MySQL Workbench
 2. Connect to your MySQL server
-3. Open and execute the `createdbo.sql` file
+3. Open and execute the `DB.sql` file
 4. Verify the database and tables are created

 ## Troubleshooting